 A publication list without publications above an impact factor of 5 doesn’t really stand a chance.
 Read more here: What is the best publication strategy in science? and How to increase the impact factor of your publications? and Should I aim for multiple co-authorships to extend my publication list?

 Surprisingly, high impact publications (such as Nature and Science) are not absolutely necessary to become a professor.
 Interestingly, in smaller or less prestigious research institutions a considerable number of professors have no publications with very high impact factors.
 Thus, there is a limited chance to become a professor without Nature and Science papers.
 Read more here: Do I need Nature or Science papers for a successful career in science?

 It is not clear whether teaching experiences are an important parameter to become a professor or not.
 The experiences are mixed.
 There seems to be a tendency that smaller/regional universities value teaching more in contrast to the bigger and more prestigious universities.
 Anyway, teaching experience is a necessity because most professors spend a considerable part of their work time on teaching activities.
 Candidates without teaching experiences may only be selected for professorships which focus exclusively on research.
 However, these positions are very rare and attract normally a huge number of scientists with mind-boggling publication lists.
 Teaching performance is normally difficult to evaluate.
 The number of hours spent on teaching as well as student evaluations are normally used to get an idea about the qualification of the candidate.
 Often, a test lecture is requested from the candidates on the short list.
 Didactical and vocal training is therefore a big plus to survive the test lectures and to give much better lectures later.
 Teaching can normally not compensate for an insufficient publication list or limited previous funding.
 Read more here: Is teaching expertise really necessary for an academic career?

-5. International mobility and exposure to other cultures
+5. International Mobility and Exposure to Other Cultures

 Most research institutions highly value international experiences – and there are good reasons: a scientist who has experienced the culture of other laboratories, different leadership styles and cultural challenges (including feeling lost or experiencing xenophobia) normally develops a much broader view on science and cultural differences and understands better the challenges that young foreigners working in his/her lab face.
 Working abroad increases your stress resistance, improves your ability to solve problems and to improvise and may broaden your international network.
 However, there are unpleasant side-effects of international mobility which nobody ever talks about.
 There are many prestigious universities which explicitly demand international mobility from their young professors and do *not* select candidates without international research experiences.
 Mobility cannot compensate for an insufficient publication list or limited funding.
 Read more here: Do I really have to work abroad as a scientist?

 Work experience in the industry is mostly considered a big plus in most research institutions.
 Those candidates have a broader view on decision making processes in the industry, can communicate better with industry collaborators and may raise industry money more easily.
 Nowadays, coming back to academia after an industrial postdoc is much less of a problem than 10 years ago – especially when there is still the possibility to produce publications with a considerable impact factor.

-7. International reputation and network
+7. International Reputation and Network